Tillamook Coast Life Blog

 Looking Back: The Manzanita Tornado

-Words like ‘quaint’ and ‘charming’ are often the first that come to mind when Manzanita.
+Words like ‘quaint’ and ‘charming’ are often the first that come to mind when you hear Manzanita.
 It’s a little coastal gem with inviting shops, restaurants and lodging.

 After the morning of October 14, 2016, another word has moved to the top of the list: ‘resilient.’